 Including images in your documents

-The data-uri format is a way to provide a complete image without requiring any HTTP request.
+The is a way to provide a complete image without requiring any HTTP request.

 You can inline an image in your Template by defining its source as data-uri: